-This week, Adobe is launching a new unified web and mobile product called Creative Cloud Express (CCX).
+This week, Adobe is launching a new unified web and mobile product called Adobe Express.
 This offering brings together a new level of simplicity and practicality with guided tools that make it easy to achieve beautiful results in just a few clicks.
 With this product, the company aims to allow everyone to participate in the Creator Economy – and be able to rapidly create impactful visual and multimedia content, no matter what your abilities.

-Creative Cloud Express – also known as Adobe Express – is the natural evolution of Adobe Spark, in the stated goal of “Creativity for All“… Adobe Express has all the same easy-to-use features of Spark, and plus many new capabilities to quickly and easily create standout graphics, documents, videos and more, whenever and wherever you need them.
+Adobe Express is the natural evolution of Adobe Spark, in the stated goal of “Creativity for All“… Adobe Express has all the same easy-to-use features of Spark, and plus many new capabilities to quickly and easily create standout graphics, documents, videos and more, whenever and wherever you need them.

 Adobe Express is not a traditional desktop application.
 It’s a web and mobile app that you can run and use from anywhere.
 It’s a task-based, content-first experience that brings together Spark Post, Adobe Fonts, Adobe Stock images, on-trend templates, illustrations, icons, backgrounds, and features powered by Photoshop, Premiere and Acrobat.

-With Creative Cloud Express, you can drag-and-drop your way to quickly create social graphics, flyers, posters, logos, short videos, animations, infographics, ads, and more.
+With Adobe Express, you can drag-and-drop your way to quickly create social graphics, flyers, posters, logos, short videos, animations, infographics, ads, PDFs, and more.
 Browse professionally-designed templates, edit your images, videos, and documents with Quick Actions, or produce marketing assets for diverse media platforms.
 Customize your designs with simple-to-apply effects, filters, and textures that can be used together and layered.

-Free CC Express users get access to up to 1 million Adobe Stock images and other assets, thousands of templates, dozens of fonts, basic editing and photo effects, and 2 GB of online cloud storage.
-It’s free to use, forever:
+Free Express users get access to up to 1 million Adobe Stock images and other assets, thousands of templates, dozens of fonts, basic editing and photo effects, and 2 GB of online cloud storage.

+And it’s free to use, forever.
 No credit card is required to access and download the free version of Adobe Express.
-All that you need is a free Adobe ID, if you don’t already have one.
+All that you need is a free Adobe ID, if you don’t already have one:

 What does the Premium version include?